-The USDA Department of Agriculture wants to help folks stay food safe this Thanksgiving holiday and in a recently published article reminds us of the four steps to food safety — clean, separate, cook and chill — and how they are important every day and at every meal, but are particularly significant on Thanksgiving.
+The USDA Department of Agriculture wants to help folks stay food safe every holiday and their Thanksgiving article reminds us of the four steps to food safety — clean, separate, cook and chill — and how they are important every day and at every meal, but are particularly significant on Thanksgiving.
 There are cross-contamination issues and raw turkey juices to which should be paid particular attention.

 - How to Detect Non-Metallic Contaminants in Meat (and Poultry) Products.
 Not all contaminants found in the meat processing environment are metallic — like buckshot.
 Sometimes bones, stones, plastics and even glass can be present.
 In these cases, the foreign objects will pass through a metal detector undetected because the contaminants are not conductive.